-- When passing another vehicle going in the same direction. - When the right side of the road is closed for construction or repair. - When the road has three marked lanes. - When signs indicate the road is one-way. - When you need to move over for an authorized vehicle parked or stopped on the road in accordance with the Move Over Law.
+- When passing another vehicle going in the same direction. - When the right side of the road is closed for construction or repair. - When the road has three marked lanes. - When signs indicate the road is one-way. - When you need to move over for an authorized vehicle parked or stopped on the road (move over law).

-Speed limits
+Speed Limits